victor-devops/Antunes-Lab/python/README.md

 # Python workspace

-Put your apps here (each app in its own subfolder).
+Put your apps here (one subfolder per app).